And The Vehicle Of His Covenant

 “For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.”
 Ephesians 5:23

 The husband is not only the head of his wife, he is also the one whom God has anointed and commanded to teach his children.

 “Fathers, do not anger your children, but rear them in the discipline and in the teaching of Our Lord.”
 Ephesians 6:4

 Fathers are God’s designated “Youth Pastors” to their children, and their wives their assigned helpmates.
 This means they are the ones to dedicate their newborns to the Lord, to lead them to Christ, to baptize them – water and Holy Spirit – upon the Holy Spirit prompting them of their readiness, to teach them God’s word, to partake of the Lord’s Supper with them, and finally to marry them when the time comes.
 See The Biblical Marriage Blueprint.

 In order for the work of ministry to be effective, the family must be reached and the husband empowered.

-In the end, the bride of Christ (i.e., Christians throughout the world) will be the amalgamation of all the blessed families of the earth that God promised Abraham his seed Jesus would deliver.
+In the end, the bride of Christ (i.e., all those who follow the way of Jesus) will be the amalgamation of all the blessed families of the earth that God promised Abraham his seed Jesus would deliver.

 “And in your offspring all the families of the earth shall be blessed…” Genesis 26:4